Information for Visitors

 If you have stumbled upon this site whilst looking for a church, but cannot realistically travel to Scaynes Hill to worship with us, then you can look for a more convenient place of worship at A Church Near You.

 There are at least two different possible answers to this.
-There is (often — unless it has been replaced by a temporary advertisement for a forthcoming event) a picture of what the church exterior looks like on the Welcome page and plenty of images of the interior in the pages on Our Building.
+There is (often — unless it has been replaced by a temporary advertisement for a forthcoming event) a picture of what the church exterior looks like on the Home page.
+Here are some pictures of the interior (click on a picture for a larger view):

 Or the question may be about what the worship is like.
 This is probably most succinctly summed up as “Biblical Preaching, Eucharistic Worship”, for those who are familiar with the different ways in which worship is done within the Church of England.
 In case this still doesn’t answer the question, it may help to know that we do not use incense, and hands do not generally get raised high above our heads as we worship.
 Speaking in tongues doesn’t happen here, either.